Mahmoud-nfz/LeetCode-Solutions/Readme.md

 - Add your explained solution in the **`Solution.cpp`** file
 - Add the problem statement in the **`statement.html`** file
 - Commit and push the changes
+- After pushing the changes, the markdown files for the problems you added will be generated automatically
 - Create a pull request